MATERIALS SELECTION POLICY

 - Reputation and authoritativeness of the author and/or publisher

-- Availability through other avenues, such as Inter-Library Loan, online databases, etc.
+- Availability through other avenues, such as interlibrary loan, websites, digital access, online databases, etc.

-- Quality of physical characteristics (binding, print size, etc)
+- Quality of physical characteristics (binding, print size, number of pieces, etc)

 - Additional Criteria for Electronic Resources

 - Ease of access, use, and number of access points

 - Hardware and software requirements, including maintenance

 - Comparison of content with other formats available